Marrakech Essentials - Updated 2023

 Recently there has been a lot of work undertaken to create shaded cover along the more major thoroughfares.
 Along with with bits of rebuilding work and restoring some of the shopfronts has given the central area of the medina a certain new lustre on a par with Fes and Tangier.

 As with the Jemaa El-Fna, it is at its most lively and beautiful at night.
 It can be a little nerve-wracking if you’re alone, but just keep a mental note of where you’re walking and retrace your steps if you get a little lost.

 The Bahia Palace is a one of Marrakech’s many architectural gems.
 The complex is made up of gardens and buildings incorporating Islamic and Moroccan design principles.
 The intricacies of the zellige tilework, stucco ceilings and doorways, wood carving and painting make for a stunning sight, especially in the bright Marrakshi sunshine.
-As with most tourist sites in and around the Medina, entry is cheap (20dh when I last visited).
+As with most tourist sites in and around the Medina the prices are creeping up (70dh) but they're still fair.

-Other architectural sites worth visiting include Ben Youssef Madrassa, the Saadian Tombs and (if you don’t mind a trip out of the medina and the much higher entry fee) La Jardin Majorelle, the former home of Yves Saint Laurent.
+Other architectural sites worth visiting include Ben Youssef Madrassa (40dh), the Saadian Tombs (60dh) and (if you don’t mind a trip out of the medina and the much higher entry fee of 150dh) La Jardin Majorelle, the former home of Yves Saint Laurent.

 Le Jardin Secret